 User Datagram Protocol

 In UDP, the receiver does not generate an acknowledgement of packet received and in turn, the sender does not wait for any acknowledgement of packet sent.
-This feature makes this unreliable as well as easier on processing.
+This shortcoming makes this protocol unreliable as well as easier on processing.

-Why do we need an unreliable protocol to transport data?
-We deploy UDP where the acknowledgement packets share significant amount of bandwidth with the actual data.
-Say for example, in Video streaming thousands of packets are forwarded towards its users.
+A question may arise, why do we need an unreliable protocol to transport the data?
+We deploy UDP where the acknowledgement packets share significant amount of bandwidth along with the actual data.
+For example, in case of video streaming, thousands of packets are forwarded towards its users.
 Acknowledging all the packets is troublesome and may contain huge amount of bandwidth wastage.
-The best delivery mechanism of underlying IP protocol ensures best efforts to deliver its packets, but even if some packets in video streaming get lost, the impact is not huge and can be ignored easily.
-Loss of few packets in video and voice traffic sometime goes unnoticed.
+The best delivery mechanism of underlying IP protocol ensures best efforts to deliver its packets, but even if some packets in video streaming get lost, the impact is not calamitous and can be ignored easily.
+Loss of few packets in video and voice traffic sometimes goes unnoticed.

 UDP is used when acknowledgement of data does not hold any significance.